 In 2015, about 3 million gallons of contaminated waste water from the Gold King Mine spilled into the Animas River impacting several tribes and states.
 Following the spill, a team of researchers from the University of New Mexico Center for Native Environmental Health Equity Research and New Mexico Tech, in collaboration with the New Mexico Environment Department (NMED), performed a sampling trip collecting water and sediment samples from Silverton, CO to Farmington, NM.
-The results obtained from this work were presented at the Environmental Conditions of the Animas and San Juan Watersheds conference (Farmington, NM; May 17-18, 2016) which was co-organized by their collaborator from NMED and other staff from the New Mexico Water Resources Institute and institutions from the state of New Mexico.
+The results obtained from this work were presented at the Environmental Conditions of the Animas and San Juan Watersheds conference (Farmington, NM; May 17-18, 2016) which was co-organized by their collaborator from NMED and other staff from the New Mexico.